proprietary/orangewire/README.md

 ![example of result of track downloading in Windows](https://i.imgur.com/l8cykHy.png)

 N.B.: By default, this command produces no output if there are no errors or no further input required from you.
 To view progress, pass ``--verbose``.
-Otherwise, it will take up to 2 minutes on an average laptop before it exits (it's unoptimized Python).
+Otherwise, it will take up to 2 minutes on an average laptop before it exits (the bottleneck is youtube-dl which drives a lot of network requests and calls to ffmpeg).

 ## Download a whole album